panzi/cook-serve-hoomans/README.md

 It might (but shouldn't) corrupt the game, so please make a backup first!
 If you have patched `game.unx` once already copy the backup back into the assets folder before patching.
-Otherwise patching might fail if the new replacement sprite image is bigger than the old (but still smaller than the original game sprite).
+Otherwise patching might fail if the new replacement sprite image is bigger than the old (the replacement sprite should still be smaller than the original image, that's why restoring the backup is needed).

 Then simply drag and drop `game.unx` onto `cook_serve_hoomans.exe`: